-Rather than having an exhausting array of apps – one that aggregates your accounts, one for budgeting, one for day-to-day services – the onus is on banks to help customers by providing all of these services themselves.
-They should be readily available in an effective and streamlined manner so they don’t have to look elsewhere.
+Rather than having an exhausting array of apps – one for your accounts, one for budgeting, one for day-to-day services – the onus is on banks to help customers.
+To do this, banks must provide all of these services themselves.
+They should be readily available in an effective and streamlined manner so customers don’t look elsewhere.
 After all, somebody with a long-term relationship with a conventional bank would rather stick with them.

 Old banks with a fresh, new app

 Banks must combine cutting-edge technology with the data they already hold to provide customers with a full view of their financial lives.
 This can range from automated notifications and budgeting tips to multi-currency account management and partnering with merchants.
 If you can transfer money on your bank’s app, you should be able to get a mortgage on one too.